1dv032/syllabus/lectures/part_1/02_Virtualization/slides.md

 * Processes in a container are:
     * controlled as a group
     * only allows to interact with processes within the container
-* Each container has its own copy of packages, chared libs and other required files
+* Each container has its own copy of packages, shared libs and other required files

 Source: The Practice of Cloud System Administration